The 10 Best Wineries in Hood River to Visit in 2026

 Coastal Wine Trail Credit: @cathedralridgewinery

 Next up is the charming Cathedral Ridge Winery, home to over 26 award-winning wines.
-The estate is close to Columbia River Gorge, which offers a unique growing region that allows the winery to cultivate a wide range of grape varietals like Bordeaux, Burgundy, and Alsace.
+The estate is close to Columbia River Gorge, cultivating a wide range of grape varietals like Bordeaux, Burgundy, and Alsace.

 Cathedral Ridge Winery 2